savanaconda/ComplexStockMarketAnalysis/README.md

 a relationship between different indicators and stocks in order to predict the behavior of stocks based on indicators.

-Ideally, we would have an economic indictor or combination of economic indicators which correlates with stock prices a few weeks or months in the future.
+Ideally, we would have an economic indicator or combination of economic indicators which correlates with stock prices a few weeks or months in the future.
 This would allow us to look at the current state of the economic indicators and buy stock which will go up in the next few weeks or months.